yahoojapan/k2hftfuse/details.md

 The startup option of the K2HFTFUSE program inherits the same startup option (-o <option> = <option value>) as the mount command.

 #### -h(--help)
-display help for the optsions of K2HFTFUSE program
+display help for the options of K2HFTFUSE program
 #### -v(--version)
 display version of K2HFTFUSE program
 #### -d(--debug)